Wood Brothers Racing: 1960s international success

 The Wood Brothers signed a long-term deal with Purolator as the primary sponsor for the No. 21 car.
 Their drivers through the mid-1960s included top stock car racers like Curtis Turner, Marvin Panch, Fireball Roberts, Parnelli Jones, Tiny Lund, Junior Johnson, Speedy Thompson, Fred Lorenzen, and Cale Yarborough.

 The Wood Brothers fielded a second car, the No. 121, in select races, even entering three cars in one event.
 Open-wheel star Dan Gurney, known for his success in Indycar and Formula One, drove the No. 121 on NASCAR road courses for the team.
-The Gurney-Wood pairing dominated, winning every race Gurney entered for them, including the Motor Trend 500 at Riverside International Raceway, Moreno Valley, CA in 1963, 1964, 1965, 1966, and 1968.
+The Gurney-Wood pairing dominated, winning every race Gurney entered for them, including the Motor Trend 500 at Riverside International Raceway, Moreno Valley, California in 1963, 1964, 1965, 1966, and 1968.
 In the 1968 season, the Wood Brothers earned over $160,000 ($ Today) in single-season winnings—a remarkable amount for that era in any form of auto racing.